 Notes: a) You can use either pork, chicken or beef minced meat depend what you prefer. b) The water used in claypot is 1 cup rice= 1 3/4 cups water c) The reason to add oil into the rice it to prevent it to be too soft and stick to the pot. d) Prepare some chopped spring onion & chili as garnish. e) If you wish to add in green vegetables, add in at the same time with the egg and drizzle some sesame oil on it to that the vegetables will not taste blend.

-Last few days, I just bought a book that consists 38 Recipes on Claypot Rice.
-Some are really very easy to make and all you need to do is just cooked the rice and lay all the prepared ingredients on top then cover and braised over low heat for a few minutes.
-The leave it on the stove covered for 15 minutes and you can have all sort of claypot rice that you like within 30 minutes of prepared and cook time.
+Last few days, I just bought a book that consists 38 recipes on making different type of Claypot Rice.
+Some are really very easy to make and all you need to do is just cooked the rice and arrange the prepared ingredients on top, covered and cooked over low heat for a few minutes.
+After which leave it on the stove covered for 15 minutes and you can enjoy a pot of yummy homecook claypot rice within 30 minutes